 A well-designed pilot lets you prove value, minimize risk, and fine-tune before committing company-wide.

 Start by defining success, whether reducing missed calls, improving first-call resolution, or cutting costs.
 Clear metrics set the baseline for evaluating performance.
-Without them, knowing if AI delivers real results could be impossible.
+Without them, it could be impossible to know whether AI delivers real results.

 Running side-by-side tests between AI and your current process provides clear comparisons.
 This indicates whether the AI outperforms or underperforms compared to your existing setup.
 Data-driven insights enable you to make informed, objective decisions.